 The Sixth Sense is made all the more effective by the fragile, frightened performance of Haley Joel Osment (he was nominated for an Academy Award in the part).
 This is a performance that lacks any of the sentimental cuteness that children are usually portrayed with in almost every Hollywood film; rather is one that shows the real terrors of childhood.
 It is really Osment who manages to carry the film, as opposed to the top-lined Bruce Willis (who is also extremely good).
 The film is made considerably by M. Night Shyamalan’s writing, which comes with enormous subtlety and strength.
 The scene where Osment reduces his mother to tears by telling her how her grandmother did see her dance is heart-wrenching.

 The Sixth Sense was an enormous sleeper hit and one of the most successful of its year.
 It launched M. Night Shyamalan as a major new talent.
 Next up for Shyamalan was the script for likeable children’s film Stuart Little (1999) about a mouse boy.
-His next directorial outings were the strange superhero film Unbreakable (2000), the crop circles/alien invasion film Signs (2002), the period monster film The Village (2004), Lady in the Water (2006) about a water nymph and predestination, The Happening (2008) about a mysterious catastrophe, the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017).
+His next directorial outings were the strange superhero film Unbreakable (2000), the crop circles/alien invasion film Signs (2002), the period monster film The Village (2004), Lady in the Water (2006) about a water nymph and predestination, The Happening (2008) about a mysterious catastrophe, the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019) and Old (2021) about a beach where people rapidly age.
 Many of these tried to replicate the things The Sixth Sense did and produce similar conceptual twists but with mixed results.
 Shyamalan also formed the production company The Night Chronicles to produce and form ideas for films for other directors with the company’s first (and only) project being the modestly effective horror film The Night Chronicles 1: Devil (2010) about five people trapped in an elevator with The Devil.
-He also produced the supernatural tv series Wayward Pines (2015-8)/
+He also produced the supernatural tv series Wayward Pines (2015-8).

 (Winner in this site’s Top 10 Films of 1999 list.
 Nominee for Best Director, Best Original Screenplay, Best Supporting Actor (Haley Joel Osment) at this site’s Best of 1999 Awards.
 No. 2 on the SF, Horror & Fantasy Box-Office Top 10 of 1999 list).